hendelbah/portfolio/web_monaco_report/Новая папка/README.rst

 Report of Monaco 2018 Racing
 ----------------------------

-This application can build racing report from `rest_report/static/report_data` and represent it in web pages.
-Also it has API.
+This web application shows report of Monaco 2018 Racing.
+Also it has restAPI.
+All data is stored in SQLite DB

 Web interface